Best Oregon Waterfalls for Bird-lovers

 Silver Falls State Park Enjoy the best of bird watching in Silver Falls State Park while hiking the Trail of 10 Falls.
 In Oregon’s largest State Park the best remaining low-elevation, old growth conifer forest.
 A variety of owls: Northern Spotted, Great Gray, Barred, Northern Pygmy, Western Screech, and Northern Saw-whet Owls have been observed here.
 Other birds you might find include Blue Grouse, Ruffed Grouse, Pileated Woodpecker, Red-breasted Sapsucker, Hammond’s and Pacific-slope Flycatchers, American Dipper, Varied and Swainson’s Thrushes, Hermit Warbler, Western Tanager, and Band-tailed Pigeon

-Start your day at one of 14 bed and breakfasts in the Willamette Valley before heading out on a day trip to Silver Falls State Park, the “crown jewel” of the Oregon State Parks system.
+Start your day at one of 13 bed and breakfasts in the Willamette Valley before heading out on birding day trips.

 McKay Crossing Falls Lodgepole pine forest on Paulina Creek; nesting Green-tailed Towhee, American Dipper, Common Nighthawk, Vesper Sparrow.
 Head upstream to Paulina Creek Falls